AdguardTeam/KnowledgeBaseDNS/docs/private-dns/solving-problems/icloud-private-relay.md

 If you can't see the option to temporarily allow a website to see your IP address, update your device to the latest version of iOS, iPadOS or macOS, then try again.

-Now your device should be displayed correctly in AdGuard DNS dashboard:
+Now your device should be displayed correctly in the AdGuard DNS dashboard:

 ![Device is connected](https://cdn.adtidy.org/content/kb/dns/private/solving_problems/icloud_private_relay/device-connected.jpeg)